samarabbas/temporal-documentation-legacy/docs/07_goclient/17_tracing.md

 The client leverages this to pass around selected context information.
-[HeaderReader](https://godoc.org/go.uber.org/cadence/internal#HeaderReader) and [HeaderWriter](https://godoc.org/go.uber.org/cadence/internal#HeaderWriter) are interfaces that allow reading and writing to the Cadence server headers.
+[HeaderReader](https://godoc.org/go.uber.org/cadence/internal#HeaderReader) and [HeaderWriter](https://godoc.org/go.uber.org/cadence/internal#HeaderWriter) are interfaces that allow reading and writing to the Temporal server headers.
 The client already provides [implementations](https://github.com/uber-go/cadence-client/blob/master/internal/headers.go) for these. `HeaderWriter` sets a field in the header.
 Headers is a map, so setting a value for the the same key multiple times will overwrite the previous values. `HeaderReader` iterates through the headers map and runs the provided handler function on each key/value pair, allowing you to deal with the fields you are interested in.